abhibhargav29/MLearns/README.md

 We have used same base class for both classification and regression classes, only the predict method is different.
 We take average of the neighbors y values.
 Its accuracy is also identical to sklearn's KNN regressor.

 ## Naive Bayes
-We have implemented gaussian naive bayes.
+We have implemented gaussian naive bayes, in this algorithm we use bayes theorem and calculate probabilities assuming that features are gaussian distributed.
+We have not used variable smoothing like sklearn and thus compared our accuracy with that of sklearn's GaussianNB at var_smoothing=0.
+Naive Bayes is rarely used for regression so we have not implemented a regression class.

 ## DATA
 <ins>Iris:</ins>